Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

     </ul>
 </details>

-<p class="firstLetter">We all want to be loved and appreciated; however, for Enneagram Type 2 individuals, this desire has been taken to another level.</p>

-Known as "The Helper," Type 2s crave affection and admiration from those around them, often to the point of self-sacrifice.
-In this article, we will dive into the characteristics, motivations, and behaviors of Enneagram Type 2 individuals, as well as their growth paths and potential pitfalls.
-Understanding these aspects is key to appreciating the unique qualities they bring to any relationship or community.

 <section class="section-content">

 <h2>Enneagram 2 Description</h2>

-They are commonly known as "The Helper," Type 2s are recognized for their caring, empathetic nature and a strong desire to serve others.
+Type 2s are recognized for their caring, empathetic nature and a strong desire to serve others.

 This deep-rooted desire to help and be needed manifests in various ways.
 They are generous, emotionally intuitive, and often prioritize the needs and well-being of those around them, sometimes even at the expense of their own needs.

 Key traits of the Enneagram Type 2 personality include: